The Heisenberg category of a category: Categorification

-\subsection{Categorification}
+\section{Categorification}

-The goal is to define a monoidal category $\hcat\basecat$ with objects generated by symbols $\PP_a^{(n)}$ and $\QQ_a^{(n)}$ for each $a \in \basecat$ such that the morphisms in $\hcat\basecat$ categorify the relations above.
-For example, relation~\eqref{eq:heisrelintro2} should be replaced by an explicit isomorphism
+The goal is to define a monoidal category $\hcat\basecat$ with objects generated by symbols $\PP_a$ and $\QQ_a$ for each $a \in \basecat$ and the morphisms set up so that we can define $\PP^{(n)}_a$ and $\QQ^{(n)}_a$ in terms $\PP_a$'s and $\QQ_a$'s and so that the relations above become isomorphisms of objects.
+For example, relation~\eqref{eq:heisrelintro2} should become an isomorphism

-We construct $\hcat\basecat$ as a \emph{2-category} with objects $\mathbb{Z}$, 1-morphisms generated by $\PP_a^{(n)}\colon \ho \to \ho+1$ and $\QQ_b^{(n)}\colon \ho \to \ho-1$, and appropriate 2-morphisms.
-Its representation is a 2-functor into the 2-category of categories, sending each integer to a \enquote{weight space category}.
+We construct $\hcat\basecat$ as a \emph{$2$-category} with objects $\mathbb{Z}$, $1$-morphisms generated by $\PP_a\colon \ho \to \ho+1$ and $\QQ_b\colon \ho \to \ho-1$, and appropriate $2$-morphisms.
+A representation of $\hcat\basecat$ is a $2$-functor into the $2$-category of categories, sending each integer to a \enquote{weight space category}.
 This \emph{idempotent modification} is done for convenience, and our construction can be easily repackaged into a monoidal category, cf.~Section~\ref{subsec:fock_cat_2}.

-The crux of the categorification is to define \enquote{useable} 2-morphism spaces which imply only the necessary isomorphisms such as \eqref{eq:intro:heisenberg_iso}.
+The crux of the categorification is to define \enquote{useable} $2$-morphism spaces which imply only the necessary isomorphisms such as \eqref{eq:intro:heisenberg_iso}.
 We define these by planar string diagrams such as

 read from bottom to top.
 These are built out of a handful of generators, subject to relations.